Biden has massive climate plans. Where will he find the money to fund them?

 Automakers are saying they’ll need federal financial help to speed up the development of electric vehicles.
 The government currently offers a $7,500-per-car tax credit to buyers of electric vehicles.
 But the tax credit vanishes once a manufacturer has sold 200,000 of the electric vehicles.
 Tesla and General Motors, for example, have used up their allowances.
 Other companies receive partial allowances for plug-in hybrids, depending on battery size.
 Biden said he would remove limits on the electric vehicle tax credit to further incentivize purchases.

-One other incentive: California has a program that allows owners to trade in vehicles for more fuel-efficient models.
+One other incentive: California has a program known colloquially as cash-for-clunkers that allows owners to trade in vehicles for more fuel-efficient models.
 Senate Minority Leader Charles E. Schumer (D-N.Y.) supports the idea.

 Government could pitch in, too, by converting municipal and school buses into electric ones.
 The Bezos Earth Fund recently awarded $100 million in seed money to the World Resources Institute, a portion of which will go to accelerating the electrification of U.S. school buses.
 The United States has more than 450,000 school buses, and WRI plans to team up with other organizations to make them entirely electric by 2030.
 The National Renewable Energy Laboratory, part of the Energy Department, is already testing buses.
+(Jeff Bezos owns The Washington Post.)

 Biden can claim that the school bus initiative would create jobs, cut emissions and reduce air pollution that disproportionately affects children, the poor and communities of color.